Don’t Wait 30-90 days for Customers to Pay Outstanding Invoices.

-If your business extends NET30 or longer credit terms, invoice factoring can help remove your cash flow obstacles.
-When your business provides 30 to 90-days for customer payment, you are forced to use your cash to fund operations.
+If your business extends NET 30 or longer credit terms, invoice factoring can help remove your cash flow obstacles.
+You are forced to use your cash to fund operations when your business provides 30 to 90 days for customer payment.
 Not all companies have the working capital to keep up with one to three months’ worth of invoices.

 Cash flow issues hurt payroll funding for most businesses.
 Bi-weekly payroll and salaries are one of the most significant expenses for companies.
 Ensuring staff retention is critical for business performance and success.
 Invoice factoring ensures your payroll is met on time each time.

 It is common for seasonal businesses to have cash flow constraints.
 Due to spikes in demand during specific periods, enterprises need to strengthen cash reserves with invoice factoring.
 Specific industries and products see heavier demand during holidays or the winter and summer months.